Name of Organization

 6th Floor, Prefectural Assembly

 6-3, 2-chome, Hirakawa-cho, Chiyoda-ku, Tokyo 102-0093, Japan

 Six Local Government Organizations (Local Government Establishment and Policy Council)

 In addition to this association, there are national federations led by council chairpersons and by chairpersons (heads of municipality) for the Six Local Government Organizations: the National Association of Chairpersons of Prefectural Assemblies, the Japan Association of City Mayors, the National Association of Chairpersons of City Councils, the National Association of Towns & Villages and the National Association Chairmen of Town and Village Assemblies.
 This group of organizations is referred to as the Six Local Government Organizations.

-In addition, the Six Local Government Organizations make up the Local Government Establishment and Policy Council (August 23, 1963) in order to encourage good and sound development for the local economies.
+In addition, the Six Local Government Organizations make up the Local Government Establishment and Policy Council (August 23, 1963) in order to encourage good and sound development for the local administration and finance.
 They also collaborate to submit proposals for the government and the Diet, on common issues among the prefectures, cities, towns and villages.